senozanAleyna/final-frontend/README.md

 :point_right:  [Final Project](https://github.com/senozanAleyna/FinalProject)

-And kamp-frontend was generated with Angular CLI version 11.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
 The framework is used at the entry level :baby: to visualize the backend project.